tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Areas are defined in `areas.json` and can be used in various rules like `spawn.json`.
 There are two types of areas: `box` and `sphere`.
 Check the example below to see how you can define an area.
 You can also use the `incontrol area` command to see if you are in an area in game.

+Areas support the following keywords.
+All of these are required:

+* 'dimension': the dimension defining the area
+* 'name': the name of the area
+* 'type': the type of the area.
+Can be 'box', 'sphere', or 'cylinder'
+* 'x', 'y', 'z': the center of the area
+* 'dimx', 'dimy', 'dimz': the size of the area

 ## Events